jrpotter/notebook/notes/trigonometry/index.md

 %%ANKI
 Basic
-*Why* is it an oblique triangle have at most one obtuse angle?
+*Why* is it an oblique triangle has at most one obtuse angle?
 Back: The sum of the three angles in the triangle must add up to $180\degree$.
 Reference: Ted Sundstrom and Steven Schlicker, _Trigonometry_, 2024.
 <!--ID: 1752787376844-->